Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective: Simulations

 Notably, while the decrease in $s$ and $t$ is similar for the error of the NEC class in \Cref{fig:dist_poiNEC}, the error is no longer increasing in $C$.
-Instead the errors increase from $C=0.01$ to $C=0.1$, but then decrease going to $C=1$.
+Instead, the errors increase from $C=0.01$ to $C=0.1$, but then decrease again for $C=1$.
 Afterwards they increase again at $C=10$.
-This difference in behaviour is explained by the cluster structure of the measure in NEC.
-There is still the general trend of increasing error for increasing $C$, as present in the NE class, but now there is an additional change in behaviour based on the fact if transport occurs within clusters or between clusters.
+This difference in behavior is explained by the cluster structure of the measure in NEC.
+There is still the general trend of increasing error for increasing $C$, as present in the NE class, but now there is an additional change in behavior based on the fact if transport occurs within clusters or between clusters.
 From $C=0.1$ to $C=1$, we pass the size of the clusters and the distance between the clusters.
 Thus, $C=1$ is the first value in our simulation for which inter-cluster transports can occur.
 This causes a decrease in error, as the impact of the estimation of the total mass intensity of a measure within one cluster is decreased.
-After this point the usual increase in error for increasing $C$ due to the estimation of the total mass intensity occurs again.
+After this point the usual increase in error for increasing $C$ due to the estimation of the total mass intensity occurs.

 For the $(p,C)$-KRD error in the PI class in \Cref{fig:dist_poiPI} this effect is particularly strong.
 The error increases on average about two orders of magnitude from $C=0.01$ to $C=10$.
 This is explained by the fact that the total mass intensity in this class is significantly larger than for the classes NE and NEC, where each location in the support of the measures has mass one.
-This also causes an increase of the variance of the mass of the empirical measures at each location, which causes a faster increase of error for increasing $C$ at all scales of $C$.
+This also causes an increase of the variance of the mass of the empirical measures at each location, which causes a faster increase of error for increasing $C$ at all scales of $C$. \\

 Meanwhile, the $(p,C)$-KRD error in the PIG class in \Cref{fig:dist_poiPIG} increases from $C = 0.01$ to $C= 0.1$ but does not increase further as $C$ increases.
 This is likely a consequence of the homogeneous structure of the measures in the PIG class, which cause the UOT plan to transport mass along small scales and since the total mass is well concentrated.